Everything You Need to Know About Cooperative Play

 How is Cooperative Play Developmentally Beneficial?

-So, what does this mean?
-This means that children in this stage are learning a whole lot of new information very quickly.
-They are learning about communication, including how to coordinate activities and movements with their peers, how to set and enforce rules and guidelines, and how to establish roles and leadership.
+At this stage, children are absorbing a lot of new information rapidly.
+They learn about communication, which includes coordinating activities and movements with their peers, setting and enforcing rules and guidelines, and establishing roles and leadership.

 How Can You Support Your Child in Learning Through Cooperative Play?